Khoantin/Pok-mon-Performance-Analysis--SQL-PowerBI/README.md

 # Pokémon Performance Analysis Using SQL and Power BI
 This project builds an automated pipeline that scrapes Pokémon data from PokémonDB, stores it in a self-hosted SQL database, and analyzes the data using Power BI.
 The analysis focuses on identifying high-performing and statistically strong Pokémon based on key performance metrics, whether that is speed, defense or overall total stats.
 ## How to Navigate this Project
--   'Screenshots' is home to images of my dashboards and some of its functions
+-   'PowerBI Screenshots' is home to images of my dashboards and some of its functions
 -   'Datascraper.py' is the main webscraping and data collecting script.
 -   'Database_Schema.sql' is my sql code for creating the actual Schema